ZofiaSamsel/Wine_quality/slides.md

 ### Key Research Areas 🔍
 - **Statistics & Outliers:** Assessing wine quality homogeneity and exploring outliers.
 - **Predictive Analysis:** Classifying wine quality tiers, evaluating models like logistic regression and Random Forest for accuracy, and identifying key quality factors.
 - **Preventive Insights:** Developing strategies to prevent poor-quality production and determining distinguishing factors of top-quality wines.
 - **Clustering Techniques:** Examining variations in high-rated wines and applying K-means clustering for in-depth composition analysis.
+(what about using PCA?? here)

 <br>